Create & Manage Checklists

 1. Sign in to your site

-5. Ensure there are inspection types created for each checklist that needs to be created and used in projects:Inspection types for checklists.
+5. Ensure there are inspection types created for each checklist that needs to be created and used in projects:Manage inspection types with options to show on the portal for various inspections.

 Note:

 This area is used for two things.
 First, it handles regular inspection types, like permit inspections.
 It also creates placeholders to attach checklists.
-The third column shows whether the inspection type is for regular inspections or for showing a checklist in the project application's Checklist tab.
-In the example image, "01 Subdivision/Site Plan" is used in the project system.
-It appears under the inspection tab because "Show on inspections" is selected.
-"Applicant Checklist for subdivision" does not appear as an inspection type.
-It shows in the Checklist tab because "Show on checklist" is selected.
+The third column shows whether the inspection type is for regular inspections or for showing a checklist in the project application's checklist tab.

-6. Ensure those inspections used for projects have the second column set to Hide in Portal:Second Column settings set to Hide in Portal.
+6. Ensure those inspections used for projects have the second column set to Hide in Portal:A list of current inspection types with options to hide or show in the portal.

 9. Link the checklist to the project type and use:

-4. If needed, set the checklist to only be used for specific project Types or Uses:Checklists can be set to specific Types or uses.
+4. If needed, set the checklist to only be used for specific project Types or Uses:A form for linking case codes to inspection types and uses in project management.

 10. Add the checklist to a project application: